charlestonsoftware/effortless-google-maps/readme.txt

 == Description ==

 Putting Google Maps on your posts and pages has never been easier.
-Use our shortocde or widgets to create the map.
+Use our shortocde or widgets to create a map.
 Quick and simple shortcode attributes allow you to customize with ease.

+= Multiple Locations =

 Are you interested in putting multiple locations on a map?

-Check out our other plugin, Store Locator Plus! (link to http://wordpress.org/extend/plugins/store-locator-le/) With features like multiple location support and individual pages for your locations -- this plugin can handle all of your mapping needs.
+Check out our other plugin, [Store Locator Plus](http://wordpress.org/extend/plugins/store-locator-le/)!
+With features like multiple location support and individual pages for your locations -- this plugin can handle all of your mapping needs.

 = Features =